Enpass vs Bitwarden review 2025

 Bitwarden’s free version is pretty good.
 It gives you unlimited passwords across unlimited devices, which is much more than Enpass’ free version.
 So, if you want a password manager that won’t cost you a cent, we’d definitely recommend opting for Bitwarden.

-Its Premium account, meanwhile, costs just $10 a year, which works out at just $0.83 a month.
-For this, you’ll get access to Bitwarden’s customer support, as well as its full suite of security features, including two-factor authentication, encrypted file attachments, and emergency access.
+Its Premium account, meanwhile, costs just $10.00/year, which works out at just $0.83/month.
+For this, you’ll get access to Bitwarden’s priority customer support, as well as its full suite of security features, including two-factor authentication, encrypted file attachments, and emergency access.

-Bitwarden’s Family plan comes in at $3.33 a month for up to six users, which is more expensive than Enpass’ offering, and it doesn’t have as many features.
+Bitwarden’s Family plan comes in at $3.33/month for up to 6 users, which is more expensive than Enpass’ offer, and it doesn’t have as many features.
 So, if you’re considering a plan for more than one user, you’d be better off going for Enpass.

 Platforms, interface, and ease of use